-Managing our money wisely, making good choices about spending on staff, staff training, a wide range of services and consultancies, the condition of our buildings, playground and premises; overseeing the budgets and decisions on purchasing up to date equipment including furniture, computers, cameras, projectors, sports kit, art materials, music resources, books and software.
+- Managing our money wisely, making good choices about spending on staff, staff training, a wide range of services and consultancies, the condition of our buildings, playground and premises; overseeing the budgets and decisions on purchasing up to date equipment including furniture, computers, cameras, projectors, sports kit, art materials, music resources, books and software.

 How do trustees know enough about education, the law, management and finance to make strategic decisions about all these matters?

-We have reports from Mr Moore and other staff, we read reports from the Local Authority, government departments and Ofsted, we attend courses and training.
+We have reports from Mr Moore and other staff, we read reports from our external adviser, government departments and Ofsted, we attend courses and training.
 We visit school to see what is going on and talk with teachers and children.
 We take specialist advice from expert consultants.

 Being a trustee is a huge responsibility.
 We put in a lot of time and effort.
 Longer serving governors do their best to help new governors get up to speed.

 Some of us bring useful knowledge from our working life, some from our role in the community; we make different contributions but we all share a determination to do the best for our school and our children.
 We are not paid but we find it very rewarding!

 How can I become a trustee?

 There are no vacancies on the Trust Board at present but we are always keen to meet parents and other members of the community who like to offer their time and energy if a place becomes available.

 You may contact the Chair of Trustees through the school office.